 Coffee Lake i3 iGPU Working

 For this test build I paired my ASRock motherboards with the i3-8350k.
-I was already get the iGPU up and running without needing a dedicated graphics card.
+I got the i3 iGPU up and running without needing a dedicated graphics card.
 The Coffee Lake i5/i7 work OOB in macOS High Sierra, however the i3 requires spoofing a Kaby Lake CPU to get the iGPU accelerated properly.
 Surprisingly, sleep works fine and reliably despite being spoofed as a Kaby lake iGPU.
 For this test build I slapped on a Dark Rock Pro 3 as a temporary cooler which was overkill for the i3-8350k.
 Temps only peaked at around 50C.

 Here’s the final parts I used for this test build: